Keeping Your Online Private Data Secure and Theft-Proof While Using Public Wi-Fi

 The fact of the matter is that you can control how you access public WiFi networks.

-If a WiFi hotspot lacks the proper security measures that will ensure data protection and a theft-free environment, you can create your own environment with adequate protection.
+If a public WiFi hotspot lacks the proper security measures that will ensure data protection and a theft-free environment, you can create your own environment with adequate protection.

 The way to do this is to use a VPN (Virtual Private Network).